 Looking for marketing automation examples that you can follow?
-We’ve got you covered, but before that, here’s why we are discussing marketing automation, and how to do it.
+We’ve got you covered, but before that, here’s why we are discussing marketing automation and how to do it.

-Valuable insight from the same survey is that 19% of people said that the biggest challenges to successfully implementing marketing automation are lack of good quality content and the complexity of using these platforms.
+Valuable insight from the same survey is that 19% of people said that the biggest challenges to successfully implementing marketing automation are the lack of good quality content and the complexity of using these platforms.

 If you are still considering whether marketing automation is the way to go, here are 11 b2b marketing automation examples to read through.
-Know for yourself how automation helped people take their campaigns on new heights.
+Know for yourself how automation helped people take their campaigns to new heights.

 11 high performing B2B Marketing Automation Examples

-Bonus brownie: In most of the below marketing automation examples/case studies, you get an analysis on what could possibly be better about the B2B campaigns in the discussion.
+Bonus brownie: In most of the below marketing automation examples/case studies, you get an analysis on what could be better about the B2B campaigns in the discussion.

 (1) CentricsIT boost lead generation by 59% with marketing automation

-The first marketing automation example is of CentricsIT.
+The first marketing automation example is CentricsIT.